dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

      * Definition: Impurity is the opposite of purity and reflects the level of mixture or heterogeneity in a node.
 Nodes with mixed classes have higher impurity.
           * Example: In a movie genre classification task, if a node contains a mix of action and drama movies, it is considered impure.
 The node is heterogeneous, containing samples from different classes (action and drama).
 * `Entropy`
-     * Definition: Entropy is a measure of disorder or uncertainty in a set of data (i.e. a measure of impurity).
+     * Definition: Entropy is a measure of disorder or uncertainty in a set of data (i.e. a **measure of impurity**).
 In decision trees, it is used as a criterion to determine the best way to split nodes.
           * Example: In a weather prediction task, if a node contains a mix of sunny, cloudy, and rainy days, it has high entropy.
 The node is more disorderly and uncertain because it includes samples from different classes (weather conditions).
+* `Information gain`: Information gain in decision trees is a measure used to determine the effectiveness of a particular attribute in splitting the data into classes.
+It helps the algorithm decide which feature to choose at each node to create the most useful and efficient splits.
+* `Tree ensembles`: Models that combine multiple individual decision trees to improve predictive performance and robustness.
+The 2 most common types of tree ensembles are *Random Forests* and *Gradient Boosted Trees* (XGBoost for efficient implementation of gradient boosting)

 -------